 What Should You Do if You Have Fears of Psoriatic Disease?

-Sadness comes over me as I think about the future of my health and what it means if I have now have psoriatic arthritis.
+Sadness comes over me as I think about the future of my health and what it means if I now have psoriatic arthritis.
 What am I worried about?
 Well, let me break it down for you.

-- Additional meds that I may or may not be able to afford
+- More medication that may or may not work

-- People thinking I suffer from Munchausen's Syndrome and thinking I'm faking my pain for attention (I had to google this term, lol)
+- People thinking I'm faking my pain for attention

 - No one wanting to date me because I'm "sickly"